zl90/cs19/README.md

 #### Challenges faced

+- Overall this was a huge spike in difficulty compared to the last assignment, primarily due to all of the type conversion/data mapping needed to get the job done.
 - Combining lists using recursion was tricky for me.
 I first tried to push the elements into a temporary list, but the assignment doesn't allow using state like that, so I had to find another solution.
+- Getting the second part to work was very difficult.
+I eventually realised I needed to use the function I created in part 1 to get the job done.
+Thankfully this assignment isn't measured on performance/efficiency, because my solution was definitely not performant.

 #### Things I learned